Flu Shot 101 – What You Need to Know for the Influenza Season

-Flu season is here again, and besides a fever and runny nose, it can bring about the longtime controversy surrounding vaccines.
+Flu season is coming again, and besides a fever and runny nose, it can bring about the longtime controversy surrounding vaccines.
+Moreover the COVID pandemic has heightened awareness of viral spread and the importance of hand washing, distancing, and vaccination.
 In order to protect more human lives this year and to clarify some of the most common misconceptions surrounding the flu vaccine, the team at ConsumerSafety.org met with Dr. William Schaffner, an infectious disease specialist at Vanderbilt Medical University.
 Below are answers to some of the most common queries surrounding the flu vaccine.
 (1-5)

 What You Need to Know for the Flu Season

 - Flu vaccines have been updated to better match circulating viruses

 - The nasal spray flu vaccine (live attenuated influenza vaccine or “LAIV”) is again a recommended option for influenza vaccination of persons for whom it is otherwise appropriate.
 The nasal spray is approved for use in non-pregnant individuals, 2 years through 49 years of age.
 There is a precaution against the use of LAIV for people with certain underlying medical conditions.
 All LAIV will be quadrivalent (four-component).